kisanms/Live_Tracker/README.md

   - selected device & id than it working in production
 - **March 1**
   - what extra changes needed in the application
+  - chnages in manager and admin loc noti (it should show staff inside that there current move loc details)

 ## 🎉 Features Implementation
 ### Admin Dashboard